 Quite how the cool Dickinson and Smith composition The Ghost Of Cain did not make the album (it was included on the US and Japan version, but not the regular release) will forever be a mystery, but there is enough good material on Accident Of Birth to determine that Bruce Dickinson returned with a vengeance.

-The energy and enthusiasm that backs up nearly every song is remarkable, and Dickinson’s voice has rarely sounded as comfortably at home with the material as it does on Accident Of Birth.
+The energy and enthusiasm that backs up nearly every song on Accident Of Birth is remarkable, and Dickinson’s voice has rarely sounded as comfortably at home with the material as it does on his fourth solo album.

 This record re-established Dickinson as a premier heavy metal voice, and it also raised the spectre of a potential Maiden reunion.
 If Dickinson sounded this good doing music so close to Maiden’s style, what could happen if him and Harris mended fences?

-Click here to read about Maiden’s struggles when making The X Factor, and stay tuned for the story of Virtual XI.
+Click here to read about Maiden’s struggles when making The X Factor, and stay tuned this fall for the story of Virtual XI.

 All told, Dickinson finally delivered a really good solo album, but also one that inevitably set him off on the road back to Maiden.